 Your career is a very personal path and one that requires much thought and consideration.

-Most people think all accountants and the jobs are the same, crunching numbers all day.
+Most people think all CPAs and their jobs are the same: crunching numbers all day.
 However, there are some major differences between the public and private accounting sectors.

 Large Public Accounting Firms